 KESWA aims to recognize sex work as work and promotes the foundation for democratic principle of equal protection of human rights.

-If you or someone you know is going through a difficult time and is in need of someone to talk to, Vivid Therapy are ready to help.
+If you or someone you know is going through a difficult time and is in need of someone to talk to, a Counsellor in Mombasa is ready to help.